 Life is hectic enough as-is.
-Throwing one or more long-term illnesses into the mix only adds to the to-do lists, schedules, reminders, and daily tasks.
+Throwing one or more chronic health conditions into the mix only adds to the to-do lists, schedules, reminders, and daily tasks.
 However, if you want to truly be an ambassador for your own health, getting and staying organized is an important part of the process.
 The good news is, there are things you can do so stay in control and on task, such as keeping a medical portfolio, staying on top of your labs and diagnostics, and maintaining a healthcare and wellness calendar.

 Although getting organized may require some extra work on the front end, and staying organized demands discipline, you’ll likely find that by taking a few steps to create a system to manage and track all aspects of your health care, you’ll feel more in control.
 Having a sense of control over one’s health may boost resilience and a sense of confidence

 Explore the following pages to learn more.

 Like it or not, life with chronic health condition(s) comes along with a lot of information and paperwork to keep straight.
 While the amount of data, records, guides, and test results can easily become overwhelming, letting this information slip through the cracks can be harmful to your treatment and recovery.
 Think of each bit of information as a puzzle piece: if one is missing, it’s difficult to see the whole picture.
 A lost lab result, discarded clinical summary, or forgotten medication side effect could have been crucial in properly assessing your health status and treatment plan.

 By keeping an organized “Medical Portfolio”, you are creating a holistic picture of your health and medical story.
 A medical portfolio will help you keep organized, track changes to your health status and symptoms, identify triggers as well as helpful treatments, and prove an invaluable tool for preparing for and making the most of provider visits.